Shaapit: Plot

 They arrive at Mahipalpur and settle into the decrepit government guest house.
-The evil spirit is relentless.
-It attacks Kaya and tries to bury her alive.
-They save her just in time, but she goes into hypoxic shock.
-The professor describes a water-immersion method to send Shubh back in time.
-Shubh is again attacked by the spirit, but this time he returns with an amulet.
-The amulet reveals the clue that leads them to Rani Mohini, the evil spirit, the keeper of the curse.

-Aided by the curator of the 300-year-old Magha jail, the professor performs a seance to invoke the spirit of Ranjit Singh.
-This spirit reveals the sinister history of the royal family.
-Rani Mohini was never satisfied with her station as the second wife of Raja Gajsingh.
+The evil spirit attacks Kaya and tries to bury her alive.
+She is rescued, but goes into hypoxic shock.
+The professor sends Shubh back in time using a water-immersion method, and the latter is attacked by the spirit, but this time he returns with key information about an amulet revealing the clue that leads them to Rani Mohini, the evil spirit, the keeper of the curse.
+Aided by the curator of the 300-year-old Magha jail, the professor performs a seance to invoke the spirit of Ranjit Singh, and it is revealed that Rani Mohini was never satisfied with her station as the second wife of Raja Gajsingh.
 She was also a sorceress.
 She plotted to assassinate the King and his two sons, Rana Ranjeet Singh and Kuljeet.
 Her assassins killed Raja Gajsingh but were ultimately defeated and killed by the royal guard.
 Ranjit Singh ascended the throne, and, upon learning of Rani Mohini's dark powers, promptly arranged to execute her.
 Rani Mohini, however, created a black charm (locked in an amulet) to keep her soul on earth.
-Upon her execution, her soul became the keeper of the curse (by Acharya Sachidanand) and would torment Ranjit Singh's family forever.
+Upon her execution, her soul became the keeper of the curse (by Acharya Sachidanand) and would forever torment Ranjit Singh's family.

-Kaya's conditions worsen.
-She is wheeled into surgery.
+Kaya's condition worsens.
 The professor, Aman, and Shubh hurry into the River Palace to confront the evil spirit of Rani Mohini.
 They connect the clues from the amulet and from Ranjit Singh and deduce that the spirit of Mohini can be dispatched to the nether world only when her mortal remains (ashes) are dissolved.
-Aman & Shubh start searching for the ashes with the professor's help.
-They then stumble upon a portrait statue wherein they find 8 earthen pots instead of seven.
-Shubh & Aman conclude that the ashes are hidden over there.
-They retrieve the pot but Mohini's spirit kills the professor brutally and chases them to destroy their efforts.
-After a difficult and lengthy battle with the spirit, Aman floods the River Palace.
-He nearly drowns, but Shubh saves him just in time.
-The film ends with Aman narrating how the power of love can overcome any obstacle.
-At the end of the movie, they got married and blessed with a baby girl.
+They retrieve the pot containing her ashes but Mohini's spirit brutally kills the professor and chases them to foil their efforts.
+The pot is destroyed, but Aman floods the River Palace and nearly drowns, but Shubh saves him just in time.
+Kaya survives and marries Aman, and they are later blessed with a daughter.